 The determination as to whether the Company can continue as a going concern contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-The Company expects to continue to incur net losses and negative cash flows from operations into the foreseeable future.
-Successful transition to profitable operations is dependent upon achieving a level of revenues adequate to support the Company's cost structure.
-The Company has incurred net losses since inception and has relied on its ability to fund its operations through debt and equity financings.
-These conditions raise substantial doubt about the Company's ability to continue as a going concern.
-The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern and do not include any adjustments that might result from the outcome of this uncertainty.
+The accompanying condensed consolidated financial statements have been prepared assuming that the Company will continue as a going concern and do not include any adjustments that might result from the outcome of this uncertainty.
 This basis of accounting contemplates the recovery of the Company's assets and the satisfaction of liabilities in the normal course of business.

-The Company believes that its existing cash will be sufficient to fund its operations into the fourth quarter of 2022.
+The Company believes that its existing cash will be sufficient to fund its operations into the first quarter of 2023.
 The Company plans to continue to fund its operations and capital funding needs through a combination of equity offerings, debt financings, or other sources, potentially including collaborations, licenses and other similar arrangements.
 There can be no assurance that the Company will be able to obtain any sources of financing on acceptable terms, or at all.
 To the extent that the Company can raise additional funds by issuing equity securities, the Company's stockholders may experience significant dilution.
 Any debt financing, if available, may involve restrictive covenants that impact the Company's ability to conduct its business.
 If the Company is unable to raise additional capital, it may have a material adverse effect on the Company.